Dashes come in three sizes:

 Numbers between twenty-one and ninety-nine (except multiples of ten)

-- One hundred twenty-two years and counting, Jeanne Calment is the oldest living person as of October 31, 2018.
+- One hundred twenty-two years and counting, her grandmother was the oldest living person, but that was thirty years ago.

 - He wrote out the check for seventy-four dollars even.
 He forgot the eighty-five cents.